HYZ17/HYZ17.github.io/_pages/about.md

 ## Research Interests
 I am primarily focused on large language models, particularly in advancing their reasoning capabilities and multimodal understanding.
 To achieve this, my research interests lie in:
-* Enhancing reasoning and planning abilities through self-improvement and RL techniques,
+* Enhancing reasoning and planning abilities through self-improvement and RL techniques. (**B-STaR**)
-* Improving the architecture and training methods of multimodal models to strengthen their understanding across multiple modalities,
+* Developing reliable evaluation methods for language models. (**C-Eval**, **LLM-Compression-Intelligence**)
-* Developing reliable evaluation methods for language models.
+* Improving the architecture and training methods of multimodal models to strengthen their understanding across multiple modalities.

 I am open to any collaboration 🤗